cnguyen50/1800_202510_BBY12/README.md

 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.
 - Calvin - BCIT CST Student that loves food.

 - **Veronica Sheng** - BCIT CST Student with a passion for creating inclusive applications.
-Fun fact: Loves traveling.
+Fun fact: Loves traveling!!!!

 ---